STANDARDS BOARD TO CONSIDER AMENDMENTS TO COVID-19 PREVENTION EMERGENCY TEMPORARY STANDARD (ETS) ON MAY 20.

 GOVERNANCE RISK AND COMPLIANCE(grc) Consulting

-CAL/OSHA RELEASES A NEW SET OF FAQs ON COMPLIANCE WITH THE ETS
+CAL/OSHA RELEASES ONGOING NEW FAQs ON COMPLIANCE WITH THE ETS

 On January 8, the Department of Industrial Relations (DIR) revised its COVID-19 Emergency Temporary Standards Frequently Asked Questions.
 Specifically, DIR provided answers to 38 new questions.
 They also added seven new subheadings, apparently in an effort to make the FAQs more reader-friendly.